 - Migraine Without Head Pain

 Teeth Pain & Orofacial Pain Disorders

 Not all dentists or dental surgeons are trained to recognise or treat orofacial pain disorders.
 Orofacial pain is a type of dental specialisation that deals with such disorders.

 Some causes of orofacial pain are musculoskeletal disorders such as TMD (Temporomandibular Disorders).
 Or facial pain disorders such as Trigeminal Neuralgia, Atypical Facial Pain or Glossopharyngeal Neuralgia.
 It is easy to confuse migraine localised to facial pain for dental or orofacial pain.

 It takes a trained pain management specialist to make a proper diagnosis, and follow through with the right treatments.

 Anti-Migraine Treatments & Pain Management Plans

-Madam Wong’s pain subsided, after I placed her on anti-migraine therapy that is specific to her needs.
+Madam Wong’s pain subsided, after I placed her on anti-migraine therapy that was specific to her needs.
 Every patient requires proper evaluation, in order to employ the most effective pain management plan.

 Headaches Do Not Necessarily Need to be in the Head

 In conclusion, pain from headaches do not necessarily mean that your head is the cause of the pain.
-Sometimes, it can hurt in the teeth, and even in other surrounding anatomical areas such as your face, neck or shoulders.
+Sometimes, it can cause teeth pain, and even in other surrounding anatomical areas such as your face, neck or shoulders.